PAOK FC: 1970s

 The first domestic title PAOK won, was the Cup of 1971–72 season.
-PAOK reached the final for third straight year, sixth in total and it would be the fifth time traveling to Athens for the trophy match.
-This time PAOK would face league champions Panathinaikos who were also runners-up in 1971 European Cup.
+PAOK reached the final for the third straight year, sixth in total and it would be the fifth time traveling to Athens for the trophy match.
+This time PAOK faced league champions Panathinaikos (runners-up in 1971 European Cup).
 The final was held at Karaiskakis Stadium on 5 July 1972.
-PAOK players had 10,000 fans on their side and they vowed that it was about time to return with the trophy at Thessaloniki.
+PAOK players had 10,000 fans on their side and they vowed that it was about time to return with the trophy to Thessaloniki.
 PAOK won the game 2–1 with Koudas scoring both goals.
 In the second half, a magnificent bicycle kick of Matzourakis found the net, but the goal was surprisingly disallowed by referee Michas.
-PAOK triumph and 1st Greek Cup title was widely celebrated by the fans at Thessaloniki.
+PAOK triumphed and their first Greek Cup title was widely celebrated by fans in Thessaloniki.

-In 1972–73 season, PAOK came close to winning their first ever championship title playing exceptional football under the guidance of Les Shannon.
-On 25 February 1973 (matchday 20), PAOK who were leading the league table being 3pts (point system 3–2–1) ahead of rivals Olympiacos suffered their first loss with 1–0 in a much disputed derby against Olympiacos at Karaiskakis Stadium.
-PAOK had tremendous complaints against referee Fakis for not taking the proper disciplinary action against Olympiacos players who committed violent fouls.
+In 1972–73 season, PAOK came close to winning their first championship title playing exceptional football under the guidance of Les Shannon.
+On 25 February 1973 (matchday 20), PAOK, who were leading the league table by three points (point system 3–2–1) from rivals Olympiacos, suffered their first loss with 1–0 in a much disputed derby against Olympiacos at Karaiskakis Stadium.
+PAOK complained that referee Fakis was not taking the proper disciplinary action against Olympiacos players who committed violent fouls.
 Two players (Iosifidis and Aslanidis) were substituted in the first half after sustaining injuries.
-One week later, PAOK lost 1–0 to Fostiras in Athens and Olympiacos drew 0–0 away to Egaleo, results that left the two teams level on pts.
-On 22 April 1973 (matchday 28), PAOK suffered a 3–5 shock defeat against Panachaiki at Toumba Stadium and Olympiacos who drew 1–1 away to Kavala, took the lead in the standings and went on with 6 wins in the remaining matches to win the championship.
+One week later, PAOK lost 1–0 to Fostiras in Athens and Olympiacos drew 0–0 away to Egaleo, results that left the two teams level on points.
+On 22 April 1973 (matchday 28), PAOK suffered a 3–5 shock defeat against Panachaiki at Toumba Stadium and Olympiacos who drew 1–1 away to Kavala, took the lead in the standings and with six wins in their remaining matches won the championship.
 At the end of the season, PAOK participated for fourth consecutive year in the Greek Cup final and lost 1–0 to Olympiacos at Karaiskakis Stadium (home ground of Olympiacos).

-In 1973–74 season, PAOK reached the quarter-finals of 1973–74 UEFA Cup Winners' Cup where they were knocked out by Milan with 5–2 on aggregate.
-PAOK defeated Legia Warsaw with 2–1 on aggregate and Lyon with 7–3 on aggregate in the previous rounds.
-That season, PAOK reached the Greek Cup final for fifth consecutive year.
-The final was held at Nikos Goumas Stadium, once again in Athens, on Sunday 16 June, and was the first ever that was decided by penalty shoot-out.
-The game ended in a thrilling 2–2 draw and PAOK won 4–3 on penalties over Olympiacos with Koulis Apostolidis converting the last of the procedure.
+In 1973–74 season, PAOK reached the quarter-finals of 1973–74 UEFA Cup Winners' Cup where they were knocked out by Milan 5–2 on aggregate.
+PAOK had defeated Legia Warsaw 2–1 on aggregate and Lyon 7–3 on aggregate in the previous rounds.
+That season, PAOK reached the Greek Cup final for a fifth consecutive year.
+The final was held at Nikos Goumas Stadium, once again in Athens, on 16 June, and was the first to be decided by a penalty shoot-out.
+The game ended 2–2 and PAOK won 4–3 on penalties over Olympiacos with Koulis Apostolidis converting the last of the procedure.